 Insulate your home

-Without insulation you will lose 42 percent of your heat through the ceiling, 24 percent though the walls and 10 percent through the floor.
-Underfloor insulation will also help stop moisture getting into your home.
+Without ceiling and underfloor insulation you can lose up to 42 percent of your heat through the ceiling and 10 percent through the floor.
+A ground vapour barrier will also help stop moisture getting into your home.

 If you get the design and insulation right for your house you won't need as much heating and you can think about installing a smaller more efficient heating system.

-If your house is within the Rotorua Airshed and you have a wood burner that was installed before September 2005, then the wood burner is deemed non-compliant and you will not be able to use that wood burner after 31 January 2020.
+If your house is within the Rotorua Airshed and you have a wood burner that was installed before September 2005, then the wood burner is deemed non-compliant and has been illegal to use since 31 January 2020.

-Chip heaters, coal ranges, marshall heaters, coal burners and multi-fuel burners are also being phased out.
-These types of burners cannot be used after 31 December 2018.
+All chip heaters, coal ranges, marshall heaters, coal burners and multi-fuel burners are illegal to use since 31 December 2018.